Prratiiik/labMoviesApp/README.md

 ### `npm run dev`

-Runs the app in the development mode.<br />
-Open [http://localhost:5173](http://localhost:5173) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.